kmw5531/PointSAM/README.md

 ## 🖊️ Citation

-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please consider starring ⭐ and citing 📚:

 ```BibTeX
 @article{liu2024pointsam,